Logan1x/Tether/README.md

 <div align="center">

-# Tether - conect the world around you.
+# Tether - connect the world around you.

 An minimal Social media app based ReactJS and Redux toolkit.